No reviews

 Smell and make

-The berries are rich in essential oils, which provide a warm, pleasant smell and taste experience.
+They look like pepperberries, but have a taste that includes hints of pepper, lemongrass, thyme, ginger and citrus fruits.
 The combination of citral, citronellal and citronellol provides the citrus notes, the alpha and beta pinene for a cedar flavor, and eucalyptus for a woody, light camphor flavor.

-• citronellal, lime leaf (kafir), as in sereh and juniper
+• citronellal, lime leaf (kafir), as in sereh and juniper berry

 • citronellol, main component of sereh

-• β-pinene, woody pine scent (cedar), as in cumin, pine(pine cone), juniper berry and hemp,
+• β-pinene, woody pine scent (cedar), as in cumin, pine, juniper and hemp,

-• eucalyptol (cineol-1.
-8) , spicy, mint flavor, as in sage and rosemary
+• eucalyptol (cineol-1.8), spicy, mint flavor, as in sage and rosemary

-• geraniol, rose fragrance
+• geraniol, rose scent

-• safrole , sweet spicy with anise tones
+• safrole, sweet spicy with anise notes

 Use

 Use maqaw as a seasoning with red and white meat (pork for example), duck, fish or shellfish.
-Can also be used in desserts, biscuits and in or in combination with chocolate.
+Can also be used in desserts, cookies and in or in combination with chocolate.
 A few berries are enough for a delicious caffeine-free tea.

 In Quảng Ngãi, snails are steamed with maqaw, instead of sereh, which is more common in Vietnam.
-Another specialty is a water buffalo stir fry, with garlic, maqaw and a little bit of sugar.
-The thinly sliced water buffalo meat is rubbed with a rub of these spices, then stir-fried with some finely chopped onion and seasoned with black pepper and a little salt.
+Another specialty is a water buffalo stir-fry dish, with garlic, maqaw and a little bit of sugar.The thinly sliced water buffalo meat is rubbed with a rub of these spices, then stir-fried with some finely chopped onion and seasoned with black pepper and some salt.

 • 100% berries of the Litsea cubeba,

-• hand-picked in the wild
+• hand picked in the wild

 • origin: Quảng Ngãi, Vietnam